EmVot/CI2024_project-work/README.md

 ## Conclusion

 This evolutionary approach enables the discovery of mathematical expressions that best approximate given data.
 By leveraging symbolic regression and genetic programming, it finds interpretable solutions without requiring predefined model structures.
+All the resuld discussion can be found in the report final part.